SamMartin92/j-macaleese-dyslexia-service/TESTING.md

 ![empty date](documentation/readme/testing/empty-date.PNG) ![invalid date](documentation/readme/testing/invalid-date.PNG)

-- It was then confirmed after in the admin site that no bookngs with invalid data were present.
+- It was then confirmed after in the admin site that no bookings with invalid data were present.

 ### Client details form
-- Another piece of custom javascript which was  manually tested is in the childs_name field of the client details form.
+- Another piece of custom JavaScript which was manually tested is in the childs_name field of the client details form.
-- If a user is not submitting details for a child, it will not allow them submit a child's name.
+- If a user is not submitting details for a child, it will not allow them to submit a child's name.
 - It does not by disabling the field if the is_guardian checkbox is ticked.
 - This was manually tested by toggling the check box.